c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 where to put it :-)

 With that out of the way, let's have a closer look at what's in `ome.smuggler`.
-For starters, this is how Smuggler's components map to actual Java code:
+First things first, we should tell you  how Smuggler's components---the conceptual modules we talked about earlier---map to actual Java code:

 * the *REST controllers* are in the `web` package;
 * the *services* are in `core.service`;